moutainhigh/suhui2019/README.md

-# 速汇
+# suhui-fundTransfer

-The backend for suihui project.
+The repo for suihui fundTransfer project.